polyaxon/polyaxon/site/docs/core/introduction/features.md

 ## Built-in Optimization engine

-Polyaxon exposes an ensemble of hyperparameters tuning algorithms that can effectively optimize any model.
+Polyaxon exposes an ensemble of hyperparameter tuning algorithms that can effectively optimize any model.

 Our optimization engine is based on open-source tools, and can intelligently chooses the best parameters for your problem by balancing exploration and exploitation of your parameter search space to obtain high-performing results.